mrft/itr8/README.md

 ## TODO

-* Piping should have better typing (like RxJS does it)
+* Piping should have better typing (like RxJS does it?) to make sure you get hints if you are trying to pipe functions together whose output and input types do not match.
-* Piping should only care whether the output type of the first and the input type of the next match so that we are not only limited to transIterators, this way the last step of the pipe could be forEach.
-Right now calling forEach is still clunky.
 * General code cleanup
+  * Should we create 'categories' of operators so people do not have to include the entire library?
+    (for example delay, throttle, debounce under operators/timeBased and maybe max, min, average, pctl(...), total, ... under operators/numeric)
-* Writing more and better documentation
+* Writing more and better documentation and example to show what can be done.
-* Add more operators
+* Add some more useful operators
-  * debounce
-  * throttle
+  * a 'zip' operator
-  * ...
+  * gzip/gunzip?
+  * we'll probably find some inspiration in the RxJS library
 * Add more 'generators' for typical cases like file input, db paga-per-page processing?
-* Further improve batch support: current implementation will grow and shrink batch size depending on the operation (filter could shrink batches significatnly for example, but batches with only a few elements don't have a very big advantage performance wise).
+* Further improve batch support: current implementation will grow and shrink batch size depending on the operation (filter could shrink batches significantly for example, but batches with only a few elements don't have a very big advantage performance wise).
 Of course you could always `unBatch |> batch(size)` to force a new batch size, but it could be more efficient if the itr8OperatorFactory handles the batch size and keeps it constant throughtout the chain.

 # Documentation